-Before drilling at each boring location and after drilling at the last location, the drilling equipment and all non-disposable sampling equipment will be decontaminated in accordance with the protocols established in Section 4.
+Before subsurface investigation at each boring location and after drilling at the last location, the drilling or excavation equipment and all non-disposable sampling equipment will be decontaminated in accordance with the protocols established in Section 4.
 Drill cuttings will be managed as described in Section 5.
 Soil borings will be backfilled with bentonite.